This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 DIAGNOSING AND HELPING FROM HOME

 Some parents are able to predict that their little one has a fever simply by touch.
 For grown-ups that weren’t born with the innate ability to predict body temperature based on feeling, there are endless products to turn to.
 In addition to a warm body, parents often rely on thermometers to verify and confirm their thoughts.
-With endless options on the market, it is difficult to know where to turn and what product to rely on.
+With endless options on the market, it is difficult to know what to do when baby has a fever and where to turn and what product to rely on.
 Even deciding on the appropriate type of thermometer can be a challenge.
 According to a many studies, rectal thermometers provide the most accurate readings for infants and toddlers up to 3 years.

 Properly Using a Rectal Thermometer

-Things to do if your baby has a fever:
+What to do when baby has a fever:

 - Increase fluids – It is important that babies don’t get dehydrated